mdpletcher/SLR_random_forest_pletcher/datasets/README.md

 Each day contained 12 hours (12-24-h forecasts) of data that were obtained from the ALTA BUFKIT location.
 The six predictor variables contained are:

-1. Temperature interpolated to 0.5-km AGL Alta-Collins (T05K, in Kelvin)
+1. Temperature interpolated to 0.5-km AGL Alta-Collins (T05K, Kelvin)
 2. Temperature interpolated to 1-km AGL Alta-Collins (T1K, Kelvin)
 3. Temperature interpolated to 2-km AGL Alta-Collins (T2K, Kelvin)
 4. Wind interpolated to 0.5-km AGL Alta-Collins (SPD05K, m/s)